zuevmaxim/TutNewsBot/README.md

-# TelegramAggregatorBot
+# TutNews bot

 This bot aggregates the most popular posts from a selected list of channels

 ## How to build and run